sidion/browser-request-breakdown/README.md

    - router or internal network DNS resolver
    - ISP cache
    - [Root Name Servers](https://en.wikipedia.org/wiki/Root_name_server)
-3. at the end of this process the browser will have an IP address to move forward with
+3. at the end of this process the browser will have an IP address to move forward with, it is most likely that address will be an IPv4 address but might be IPv6 for more information see [here](https://www.thousandeyes.com/learning/techtorials/ipv4-vs-ipv6)